AmitNShani/yammie-server/README.md

 ## Installation

+For this project you need to have a docker installed on your computer.
 If you have a mysql port (3306) used somewere else change in docker-compose.yml the port mapping to a new port ```ports: - <newPort>:3306```
 and also change in .env ```DATABASE_URL="mysql://root:1111@localhost:<newPort>/yammie"```